trinhhe/gamelab2022-stardew-team2/Source/Curse_of_the_Abyss/README.md

 The frogfish has 3 different attacks it throws at the player.
 In the first stage, it constantly throws cannonballs at the player.
 From the second stage on, it can additionally change the lighting intensity of the level and turn it completely dark for a short period of time.
 In the third and final stage, the boss additionally spawns randomly 4 minions, that attack the player.
+His attacks also deal AoE damage.
 After bringing the boss' life to 0 for a third time, the players completed the first level of the game.